Please see the following instructions to electronically submit materials to the Graduate School.

-Forms not available on our website (including forms from the Office of the Registrar) can be obtained in PDF form from the Graduate School.
-Please contact Diana Larkin or Julie Meyer.
+Forms not available on our website (including forms from the Office of the Registrar) can be obtained in PDF form from the Graduate School via email.
 These forms include: Graduate Add/Drops and Withdrawals.

-These forms still require that all procedures be followed and must still include required signatures, but should then be emailed to Diana Larkin or Julie Meyer.
-If you have questions about student registration, please contact us for guidance, but expect potentially longer processing times from both our office and the Registrar.
+These forms still require that all procedures be followed and must still include required signatures, but should then be emailed back to us.
+If you have questions about student registration, please contact us for guidance at the same email address.

 As always, check the Roster System to ensure contact information is correct and to authorize a secondary coordinator if your program does not already have one.
 The secondary coordinator is considered a back-up to the graduate coordinator and can fulfill many necessary processes for students who are graduating.